 My Neighbor Is a Dog by Isabel Minhos Martins and Madalena Matoso

 Prejudice lives in our world but when we see it in our own parents, it’s really difficult.
 New neighbors move in; neighbors that the little girl really likes.
 But her parents don’t like them and don’t want to live near them because they are different.
 So her family moves away.
 The little girl looks forward to coming back without her parents one day.
-It’s unusual to read a picture book about parents who aren’t kind.
-But maybe it’s something we need in the world.
-It is realistic.
+It’s unusual to read a picture book about prejudice in parents who aren’t kind.
 The story shows how the little girl accepted the reality of her family but still hoped for a difference in the future.
-What will you think about this story?
+What will you think about this picture book’s story?